icehouse-ventures/laravel-policy-attributes/README.md

 # References

-Stephen Rees Carter's article on the resource authorisation pattern which points out the "default open" problem with the current approach AuthorizeResource trait.
+Stephen Rees Carter's article on the resource authorisation pattern which points out the "default open" issue with the current approach framework provided AuthorizeResource trait.
 This article was the seed crystal for the current proposal.

 https://securinglaravel.com/security-tip-watch-out-for-resource/